jlittle22/stox/README.md

    structure around it.
 So as long as your target file in the top level of the server directory, any file paths that were hardcoded into the file should be all set.

+   Re: Databases -
+   We won't be able to access server side databases from our code, so it's best to exclude those specific lines of code and leave a TODO comment indicating what needs to be done in that line.
+Build everything else!
+Add placeholders as necessary.
+Just make it easy to plug in the right DB functions and get it working.